OSGeo/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

 Try moving the 'HYP_50M_SR_W' layer to the bottom of the layer list.
 This would be a more appropriate position for a map layer like this.

-Navigation tools
+Navigating the map
 ================================================================================

-Learning goals:

-* Identify the navigation toolbar
-* Modify the extent of the map

-The navigation toolbar as shown below allows users to move around the map and change the map extent.
+The navigation toolbar allows users to move around the map and change the map extent.

 .. image:: /images/projects/qgis/qgis_navigation_toolbar.png
    :scale: 70 %
    :alt: QGIS navigation toolbar

-For this quick start guide, we will focus on the basics of navigation which can be achieved with only five tools.
-These tools are listed below, with the number corresponding to the toolbar image above to show the location on the toolbar.

-#.
-Pan: Allows the map to be dragged 'Panned' to a new location.
+* [1] Pan: Allows the map to be dragged 'Panned' to a new location.
-#.
-Zoom in: Allows the map extent to be zoomed in.
+* [2] Zoom in: Allows the map extent to be zoomed in.
-#.
-Zoom out: Allows the map to be zoomed out.
+* [3] Zoom out: Allows the map to be zoomed out.
-#.
-Zoom to full extent: Changes the map extent to fit all of the map layers into the map frame.
+* [4] Zoom to full extent: Changes the map extent to fit all of the map layers into the map frame.
-#.
-Zoom to layer: Changes the map extent to fit the extent of the layer highlighted in the layer panel.
+* [5] Zoom to layer: Changes the map extent to fit the extent of the layer highlighted in the layer panel.

-Let's try changing the map extent with the zoom-in tool, this will allow the user to zoom in closer on an area of interest.
+Let's try changing the map extent with the zoom-in tool.

 #.
 Select the 'Zoom in' tool from the navigation toolbar.
 #.
 Move the cursor over the map frame.